 Let’s face it: Records management technology hasn’t taken a turn for the better, at least not for those who take it seriously.
 Instead of mass innovation, what we are experiencing is mass conglomeration, whereby large companies are fusing disjointed software pieces and packaging them as solutions.
-Consequently, to adequately meet today’s
+Consequently, to adequately meet today’s records management challenges, some companies are looking internally for their solutions.

 We’ve known since the scandalous Enron era -- the progenitor of the Sarbanes-Oxley Act -- that proper records management must rank as a top priority for your compliance office.
 A properly oriented moral compass is not enough to survive the scrutiny of litigation.
 Instead, a solid, evidence-based defense is obligatory.
 This is all well known, but many fail to transpose this ideology into their records management systems.
 First and foremost, records management is about evidence.